• Skip to main content

 “Croydon Central, please.
 Let’s see if the rain stops.”

-“Right you are,” the driver said, prodding his metre before pulling a slick u-turn to catch the lights.
+“Right you are,” the driver said, prodding his meter before pulling a slick u-turn to catch the lights.

 The diesel chugged amiably as I tried to wipe the rain from my face with a soaking jacket arm.
 I caught the driver watching me in the rear-view mirror.